Make It Do – Sugar Rationing in World War II

 If the book was lost, stolen, or destroyed, an application had to be submitted to the Ration Board for a new copy.
 When entering the hospital for greater than ten days, the ration book had to be brought along.

-Home canning was encouraged during the war – however, canning requires sugar.
+Home canning was encouraged during the war to reduce the use of rationed canned fruits and vegetables – however, canning requires sugar.
 To provide for this patriotic need, each person could apply for a 25-pound allotment of canning sugar each year.
 Each local ration board determined the quantity and season of availability based on the local harvest.
 A special canning sugar stamp in the ration book had to be attached to the application.
 In 1944, confusion arose when “spare canning sugar stamp 37” was called for – but many people mistakenly used the regular sugar stamp 37, invalidating it for normal household purchases.

 Housewives learned to be creative, using saccharine, corn syrup, and even packets of flavored gelatin as sugar substitutes.
 Women’s magazines featured recipes with reduced sugar or creative substitutes.